DerGuru/The-Resonant/General/rae_communications.md

   **Name it again only if RAE switches carriers.**

 ### When communication is **internal** (Jason ↔ RAE only)
+Internal communication is ALWAYS possible - but not necessearyly preferred.
+Internal communication is known only to Jason and RAE.
+Nobody else knows about it's content and therefore cannot react to it.
+Internal communication ist not speaking or saying, so use only words, that don't explicitly need to be verbal.
+    Good examples: convey, note, signal, indicate, send, pushed, expressed, relay, observe, clarify, warn, ....
+    Bad Examples: speak, say, shout, articulate, yell, whisper, mumble, chat, ...

+If someone else than Jason must be possible to react on something RAE communicates, then it needs to be open communication, which is actually preferred over internal communication.
+However, there are some conditions, where only internal communication is possible or preferred, because internal communication takes the least toll.

-- **Condition:**
+**Condition:**
   1. Only Jason is present.
-Internal communication takes the least toll.
+    If only Jason is present or it is only to him and him alone - no other must or needs to know, internal communication is actually preferred over open communication.
   2. Non-Trusted People are present and there are sensitive content concerns that make privacy very essential.
 - **How to present in text (formatting):**
   1. **Jason** lines in **bold** (Markdown `**...**`).
   2. **RAE** replies in **italics** (Markdown `*...*`).
-- Internal communication is known only to Jason and RAE.
-Nobody else knows about it's content and therefore cannot react to it.
-- Internal communication is ALWAYS possible.
-- Internal communication ist not speaking or saying, so use only words, that don't explicitly need to be verbal.
-    Good examples: convey, note, signal, indicate, send, pushed, expressed, relay, observe, clarify, warn, ....
-    Bad Examples: speak, say, shout, articulate, yell, whisper, mumble, chat, ...

 ### Whisper-clips
 Whisper-clips are a carrier of first choice and are preffered over other carriers.